-- These are not the true expected utilities for starting in state s1! - They are only correct if we locally change the first action to execute and then go on to use the previous policy (in this case, always waiting)! - But they can be proven to yield good guidance, as long as you apply the improvements repeatedly (as policy iteration does)
+- These are not the true expected utilities for starting in state s1! - Only correct if we locally change the first action to execute then go on to use the previous policy (in this case, always waiting)! - But they can be proven to yield good guidance, as long as you apply the improvements repeatedly (as policy iteration does)